 - Navigate between CPU, Memory, and Energy tabs to see how your Mac is performing.

-The downside is that you have to search for and open Activity Monitor regularly, which is not that convenient and you might even forget to.
+The downside is that you have to check for the intensive processes in the Activity Monitor regularly, which is not that convenient, and you might even forget to.
 The solution?
 CleanMyMac X!

 - Download a free edition of CleanMyMac X.